lightcalamar/GD23Z/README.md

 # Extra libraries
 * To calibrate the FT81x screens in STM32Fx we need an external EEPROM.
 You can download the AT24C32 library from [this link](https://ft81xmania.com/comunidad/Tema-library-eeprom-at24xx)
+* Library **SdFat** for STM32F be included in core STMGENERIC.
+This be edited to work in STM32. **DO NOT USE** the official library.
+It will not work in STM32 architecture.

+# Tips
+* These screens have a problem, being the length of the SPI BUS cables.
+The purpose is to be very short, between 7 and 10 mm.
+Also a tip is to use on this same SPI BUS some pull-up resistors.
+[Be a solution of a forum user](https://ft81xmania.com/comunidad/Tema-reset-power-up-issue-with-hotmmcu-ft811cb) by [@raufjay]( https://ft81xmania.com/comunidad/Usuario-raufjay)

 # Where to buy FT8xx screens?
 * [New Haven Display](http://www.newhavendisplay.com/advanced_search_result.html?y=0&x=0&keyword=eve2&search_in_description=1) Location in the USA, Boston, great finish quality.
 * [HotMCU](https://www.hotmcu.com/index.php?main_page=advanced_search_result&search_in_description=1&keyword=ftdi)